 Your monthly benefit will vary depending on the specific terms and conditions of your long-term disability policy.
 While most LTD plans pay between 50% and 80% of your monthly earnings, plans typically have maximum benefit caps (often between $10,000 and $20,000 per month).

-Supplemental Disability Insurance Can Help Fill Your Income Gap
+Supplemental Disability Insurance Can Help High Wage Earners Fill an Income Gap

 For many professionals, that lost income would be catastrophic.
 That’s why people add supplemental long-term disability insurance policies to their employer-sponsored plans.
 If you have multiple long-term disability insurance policies, you’ll need to file separate claims with each one.
 While this may seem burdensome, it can provide you and your family with much-needed financial support, and a lawyer can help you streamline the process.